sporto/elm-tutorial/090_showing_errors/players_update.md

             ( model.players, fx )
 ```

-`Signal.send` creates a task that when run send a message to an address.
+`Signal.send` creates a task that when run sends a message to an address.
 We are asking to send the `errorMessage` to the `showErrorAddress` address.

 We need to return an effect, not a task, so we convert this task to an effect by using `|> Effect.task`.
 And the effect needs to be of type Players Action, so we map it to a new action `TaskDone`.